 You need to upgrade your web pages – maybe with deeper HTML, maybe with custom plugins, or maybe you need to scale.

-Today, we’re breaking down how to convert your Wix site to Wordpress the easy way.
-Our guide can take you from Wix to Wordpress in no time.
-Sound good?
+Today, we’re breaking down how to convert your Wix site to WordPress the easy way.
+Our guide can take you from Wix to WordPress in no time.
+Sounds good?
 Let’s get started.

 And it’s not a knock against Wix.
 The CMS does an excellent job building simple websites based on templates and a drag and drop formatting.

 Anyone can quickly throw together a site that most people would find easy to use and visually appealing.

 But once you start talking about HTML coding, CSS, and advanced web design, Wix becomes obsolete.
 WordPress just offers more options.

 When we’re talking about the battle between the CMSs, Wix is like the beginner difficulty level while WordPress is the expert.

 WordPress, unless you’re using the free option (and you shouldn’t), requires third-party web hosting.